gikonekos/Space-Panicco-Archive/README.md

 ## Third-Party Components

-This program includes or was built with the following third-party software components.
+This program appears to have been built with several third-party components, as indicated by strings found in the original binary.

 ### Compiler
-- Borland Turbo C
+* Borland Turbo C
   Copyright (c) 1987–1988 Borland International

 ### BGM Library
-- BGM Library ver1.12
+* BGM Library ver1.12
-  Copyright (c) 1989–1993 Fumitake Yodo / STUDIO FEMY
+  Copyright (c) 1989–1993 Fumitake Yodo (淀文武) / STUDIO FEMY
-  (Timer-interrupt driven PC speaker music driver)

 ### Utility Library
-- master.lib Version 0.21
+* master.lib Version 0.21
-  Copyright (c) 1993 Akihiko Koizuka, Kazumi
+  Copyright (c) 1993 Akihiko Koizuka (戀塚昭彦), Kazumi

+---

+These components are preserved as part of the original software environment.
+For details of the investigation, see:

+analysis/licensing-investigation-en.md

 ---